Why Your Organisation Can’t Decide

 1. The Decision Was Already Made

-Most of what an organisation treats as a live decision was settled long ago.
+Most of what an organisation treats as a live decision was probably settled long ago.
 Simon’s bounded rationality has a consequence that is easy to state and painful to absorb: no decision-maker reasons from a blank slate.
 Every choice is taken inside a frame of decision premises; assumptions about what the organisation is, who its customers are, what counts as success, which options are even admissible; and those premises were set by people who have since left, for conditions that have since changed.
 The meeting believes it is deciding.
-It is mostly ratifying.
+Mostly it is ratifying.

 The first reason an organisation cannot decide, then, is that it does not know which of its decisions are still open.
 It treats settled premises as live questions and live questions as settled premises, and it has no routine for telling them apart.
 A decision it cannot see is a decision it cannot make.